Direct Potable Reuse Criteria Expert Panel

 Individuals who only want to watch or listen to the meeting should use the webcast links below.

-Register to Speak During the Public Comment Period
+Register to Speak During the Public Comment Session

-Oral public comments will be taken on August 25, 2021, at 1:00 pm PDT.
-This is an opportunity for the public to give questions and comments to Division of Drinking Water (DDW) staff.
+Oral public comments will be taken at the meeting starting at 11:45 am PDT.
+This is an opportunity for the public to provide questions and comments to Division of Drinking Water (DDW) staff.

-- If you wish to speak during the public comment period you must email DDW to request access to the meeting videoconference.
-To request access to the meeting videoconference, please:Send an email to DDW staff at DDWrecycledwater@waterboards.ca.gov to request a meeting link and passcode.
+- If you wish to speak during the public comment agenda item you must email DDW to request access to the meeting videoconference.
+Please send an email to DDW staff at DDWrecycledwater@waterboards.ca.gov to request a meeting link and passcode.

 - In the body of the email, indicate:

 - Who you represent (i.e., self, another person, an organization).